 Dr. Leonard’s poetry has appeared in vox poetica, lunch, These Fragile Lilacs, and Upstart: Out of Sequence: The Sonnets Remixed, among other venues.
-Her libretto Marie Curie Learns to Swim, is being set by composer Jessica Rudman in preparation for a 2018 premiere
+Her libretto Marie Curie Learns to Swim is being set by composer Jessica Rudman for a 2018 premiere.

 Recent and Upcoming Scholarly Publications, Presentations, and Projects

 “Shakespeare’s Second Line,” 2017 Shakespearean Theatre Conference, 22-24 June 2017, Stratford, Ontario.

 Music for Silent Film: A Guide to North American Resources (A-R Editions and the Music Library Association Index and Bibliography Series, 2016).

 The Art Songs of Louise Talma (CMS Sourcebooks/Routledge, 2017).

 Leonard’s ORCID is 0000-0003-3005-4344.